 Pay for Non-native Speakers

 Many ESL companies pay teachers less if they consider them “non-native speakers”.
 Similarly, companies like itutorgroup will tie your hourly pay to the living wage of your country of residency, regardless of whether or not English is your native language.
 While a “native speaker” with a BA typically earns $15-20 an hour, a “non-native speaker” even with a BA may earn $5 an hour.
 This is due to supply and demand: companies know there are many educated professionals in Eastern Europe, for example, who can speak English fluently and teach it while living in a country with an exchange rate that favors the dollar.

 In this respect, I think Cambly should be really appreciated.
-Cambly, though it pays relatively poorly at roughly $10/hour, pays South Africans the same as an Amercan teacher living in New York City.
+Cambly, though it pays relatively poorly at roughly $10/hour, pays South Africans the same as an American teacher living in New York City.

-However, English is not only found in America, Canada, and the United Kingdom.
-English is also used in Australia, New Zealand, and Ireland and it is used as a lingua franca in the many former territories of the British Empire, Liberia, the Philippines, the Federated States of Micronesia, the Marshall Islands, and Palau, which were American territories.
+However, people don’t only speak English in America, Canada, and the United Kingdom.
+People also speak English in Australia, New Zealand, and Ireland.
+Additionally, people speak English as a lingua franca in the many former territories of the British Empire, Liberia, the Philippines, the Federated States of Micronesia, the Marshall Islands, and Palau, which were American territories.
 English is also the sole official language of the Commonwealth of Nations and of the Association of Southeast Asian Nations (ASEAN).
 We could go on and on.

-Then consider that many people are raised bilingually.
-Some were even raised speaking English and grew up in America, but may not have the citizenship or documents to prove that English is their native language.
-Other English teachers were raised in countries with a legacy of colonialism.
+Then consider that many parents raise their children bilingually.
+Some parents raise their kids in America, speaking English, but they don’t give their kids American citizenship.
+They may only have a green card, and ESL companies might not accept that.
+They often ask for a passport only.
+Additionally, other English teachers grow up in countries with a legacy of colonialism.
 English is one of their country’s primary languages, but foreigners may not associate English with their country.

 - Antigua and Barbuda.

 - St Vincent and the Grenadines